 actions: anti-inflammatory, anodyne, demulcent, mucilagenous, nutritive, styptic, vulnerary

 Comfrey is a perennial herb with a black, many fingered root and large, hairy broad leaves that bears small bell-shaped flowers of various colours.
 The flower color on our plants is a light beautifully streaky purple.
 The botanical name for comfrey, Symphytum, means “to unite” or “grow together.” (from the Greek symphis, meaning growing together of bones, and phyton, a plant).
 This gives a clue to the ancient use of this wonderful herb.

 To differentiate it from other members of the genus Symphytum, this species is known as common comfrey or true comfrey.
 Other English names include blackwort, bruisewort, consormol, consound, knitbone, and slippery root.
-Note: this is NOT Russian comfrey.
+Note: this is NOT Russian comfrey (the ‘Bocking 14’ cultivar).

 Using Comfrey in the Garden